BIFB ANNOUNCES NEW CREATIVE DIRECTOR

 The Ballarat International Foto Biennale (BIFB) is a month-long festival of contemporary Australian and international photography.

-The BIFB continues to grow.
-It is now is the second largest economic impact event in Ballarat, contributing over $1.4m to the local community.
+The BIFB continues to grow, contributing over $1.4m to the local community.
 So far, over 150,000 photography lovers have attended our exhibitions, workshops and events.

 Exhibitions are complemented by an extensive program for photographers of all levels.
 This includes an integrated program of workshops, seminars, audio-visual projections, master classes, artist talks, portfolio reviews, and photographic competitions.

 We aim to educate, inspire, provoke and question by presenting photography from the world to Australia and from Australia to the world.

 Our goal is to promote photography in all its forms both through the staging of a biennial festival in Ballarat along with a range of other initiatives which profile photography to the broadest possible audience.